About the author ⁄ CTBA

 CHRB Meeting Advisory

-From CHRB PLEASANTON, Calif.
-(June 10, 2022) — The California Horse Racing Board will conduct an in-person meeting on Thursday, June 16, 2022, beginning at 9:30 a.m. at the Off-Track Betting Facility in Pleasanton.
-This meeting will be open to the public.
-BE ADVISED: THE Health Officer of the County of Alameda requires all individuals within the County of Alameda – regardless of vaccination status or history of prior COVID-19 illness – to wear face coverings when indoors in workplaces and other indoor public settings, with limited exemptions.
+From TOC SACRAMENTO, Calif.
+(Dec.
+9, 2022) — The California Horse Racing Board will conduct a meeting on Thursday, December 15, 2022, beginning at 9:30 a.m. at Cal Expo.
+The Jockey and Driver Welfare Committee will meet the previous day at 1:00 p.m., also at Cal Expo.
+These meetings will be open to the public.
 Those providing unsolicited public comment on individual agenda items will be limited to two minutes.
 Comments must relate specifically to the agenda items.
-Note that for agenda item #12 of the Board meeting, Public Comment, no further comments will be permitted after 30 minutes.
-For those who do not attend, the webcast audio link on the CHRB website will provide a way for the public to listen to these meetings.
-The agenda and package of materials for the meeting are available on the CHRB website. ...
+Note that for agenda item #12 of the Board meeting and agenda item #3 of the committee meeting, Public Comment, no further comments will be permitted after 30 minutes.
+For those who do not attend, the webcast audio link on the CHRB website will provide a way to listen to the meeting.
+The agenda and package of materials for the Board meeting and agenda and package for the committee meeting are available on the CHRB website. ...

 Read More →